Perito Moreno Glacier Tour: Breaking Ice and Boat Adventures

 The Perito Moreno Glacier in Argentina has become a popular way to start any trip to Patagonia.
 Located about an hour drive from El Calafate, you can easily catch a flight from Buenos Aires and even visit the glacier in the same day.
 There are a few different Perito Moreno Glacier tours to choose from depending on your budget and allotted time.
 We decided to go with the half day Perito Moreno Glacier boat tour with transportation included.
-In this guide we cover where to book your tickets, additional tour options, all the best Perito Moreno Glacier facts, and essentials to know before your visit!
+Here’s all about where to book your tickets, additional tour options, and the best Perito Moreno Glacier facts to know before your visit!

 Perito Moreno Glacier Tour Breakdown

 Big Ice vs Mini-Trekking: Hielo & Aventura runs the only tours in town that allow you to hike directly on the ice.
-The tours are similar with the main difference being how long you spend walking on the ice.
-Book your ice trekking tour!
+They are similar, but the main difference is how long you spend walking on the ice.
+Check out this ice trekking tour before you go.

-Full Day Boat Tour: If you prefer a more relaxed way to see the Perito Moreno Glacier and lakes look into the Glaciers Gourmet Tour.
+Full Day Boat Tour: If you prefer a more relaxing time at the Perito Moreno Glacier, then look into the Glaciers Gourmet Tour.
 You will spend all day cruising through the channels and getting a different view of the park.
 This is a high end boat tour with a price tag to prove it.

 Getting to the Perito Moreno Glacier